fabric-testbed/fabrictestbed-extensions/README.md

 Your first encounter with FABlib might be through FABRIC project's [JupyterHub instance][fabric-jupyter], where FABlib is pre-installed for you.
-You will be presented with many examples on FABlib usage when you log in there.
+You will be presented with many examples of interacting with FABRIC testbed and FABlib usage when you log in there.
 Those [notebook sources][fabric-jupyter-examples] can be found on GitHub as well.

 If you want to interact with FABRIC from Jupyter or a Python project on your local development environment, that is possible too.
 See